vda-lab/visualisation-tutorial/pages/vega-in-r/data-transformations.md

 weight: 6
 ---

-As mentioned in the documentation of altair, [https://altair-viz.github.io/user_guide/transform/index.html](https://altair-viz.github.io/user_guide/transform/index.html) in most cases, it is suggested to perform transformations outside the chart definition, so in our case using R. Of course, data transforms inside the chart can also be useful in some cases.
+As mentioned in the [data transformations documentation](https://altair-viz.github.io/user_guide/transform/index.html) of altair, in most cases, it is suggested to perform transformations outside the chart definition, so in our case using R. Of course, data transforms inside the chart can also be useful in some cases.
 So far, we have been filtering the data in R and then using the modified data in the chart specification.
 Now, we use the `transform_filter()` to subset the data inside the chart.
+[Here](https://altair-viz.github.io/user_guide/transform/filter.html#user-guide-filter-transform) is the filter transfrom documentation.
 We make the linechart we have seen in a previous section using the code below:

 ```R
 chart_disasters = alt$Chart("https://raw.githubusercontent.com/vega/vega-datasets/master/data/disasters.csv")$